WeAreAcademy/academy-express-tv-shows-project-starter/README.md

 `yarn lint`

-## Formatting with prettier
+## Formatting:

+To format all files (except .ejs files) with prettier:

 `yarn format`

-However, it is suggested you install vscode's prettier extension and enable the user setting `format on save`.
+However, it is suggested you install vscode's prettier extensionand enable the user setting `format on save`.
 When formatting, VSCode will notice the .prettierrc and format according to those rules (and prettier's defaults).

 ## CI (linting, formatting check, automated tests)